-If a couple coping with ADHD wants to revive their marriage, they must recognize that ADHD is the problem, not the person with the condition.
-Blaming one another for the side effects of ADHD will only widen the gap between them.
-These side effects can include:
+If a couple coping with ADHD wants to revive their relationship, they must recognize that ADHD is the problem, not the person with the condition.
+Blaming one another for the symptoms of ADHD will only widen the gap between them.

 - diminished sex life